puffinsupply/Restraint/README.md

 Restraint(imageView, .CenterY, .Equal, self, .CenterY).addToView(self)
 ```

+### :massage:

 ## Detailed Example

 ![Example View](Example.png)

 For this view, we'd like to:

 - Center the `imageView` (which is of a fixed size) vertically and horizontally in the containing view.
 - Center `topLabel` (which is of a variable size) vertically between the top of `imageView` and the top of the containing view.
 - Center `topLabel` horizontally in the containing view.
 - Center `bottomLabel` (which is of a variable size) vertically between the bottom of `imageView` and the bottom of the containing view.